d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

 - Natural language inference task aims to identify the inference relationship between premise and hypothesis.
 - In natural language inference task, the sentences have three types of inference relationships: entailment, contradiction and neutral.
 - An important dataset of natural language inference task is known as Stanford natural language inference (SNLI) dataset.

+## Exercises

+1. Machine translation has long been evaluated based on superficial $n$-gram matching between an output translation and a ground-truth translation.
+Can you design a measure for evaluating machine translation results by using NLI?

 ## [Discussions](https://discuss.mxnet.io/t/5517)